-What to Do When You Smell Gas in Your Red Oak Home
+What to Do if You Have a Gas Leak in Red Oak, TX

 Are you having a plumbing problem in Red Oak?
 At some point, even the best of us find ourselves in need of a plumber.
 Red Oak Texas, Hawk and Hawketts are in luck!
 If you smell gas and you don’t know what to do, don’t panic.
 Read the tips below for comprehensive directions about what to do next.